-Hence, for this approach to yield a valid strong approximation, the number of basis functions must satisfy $k^5/n \rightarrow 0$, a more restrictive assumption than our $k^3/n \rightarrow 0$ (up to logs).
-This difference is due to Li and Liao [36] using the l^2 -norm version of Yurinskii's coupling rather than the more recently established l^{∞} -norm version.
+Hence, for this approach to yield a valid strong approximation, the number of basis functions must satisfy $k^5/n \to 0$, a more restrictive assumption than our $k^3/n \to 0$ (up to logs).
+This difference is due to Li and Liao [37] using the l_2 -norm version of Yurinskii's coupling rather than the more recently established l∞ -norm version.
 Further, our approach allows for an improved rate of distributional approximation whenever the residuals have zero conditional third moment.